nwang57/InstrumentClassifier/README.md

 ## Preprocessing

 Please use the `save_wavedata` method in `utils.py` to preprocess the audio file and generate the .npy files.
 Notice that Guitar audio files are processed using `save_guitar_nodes` method in `utils.py`.
+Notice, the actual parameter tuning in preprocessing is complicated.
+The provided .npy files should do a pretty good job.

 # Usage
  * utils.py: read raw wave data, plots, stft method.